guildai/guildai/README.md

 ```

 Press `Enter` to continue.
 Guild runs 20 trials, trying values for `x`
 with the goal of minimizing `loss`.
-By default, guild uses a Bayesian
+By default, Guild uses a Bayesian
 method with Gaussian processes to explore values for `x` that have a
 higher likelihood of producing lower values of `loss`.
 You can specify
 other optimizers including `forest` (decision trees) and `ggbrt`